-- Among people 18-22 years old, full-time college students are twice as likely to use these stimulant drugs as those who do not attend college.
+- Among people 18-22 years old, full-time college students are twice as likely to use study drugs as those who do not attend college.

 - By the second year of college, roughly half of college students have been offered the opportunity to use a prescription drug.